VanshajSaxena/auction-system/README.md

 - **JWT Secret and Expiry**

-  - Set your JWT secret key and token expiration (in milliseconds) for authentication:
+  - Set your JWT token expiration (in milliseconds) for authentication:

     ```yaml
     jwt:
-      expiryMs: 86400000 # 24 hours
+      expiryMs: 900000 # 15 mins
     ```

 - **Other Properties**